-I pledge to uphold the objects of CKI, to foster compassion and goodwill toward others through service and leadership, to develop my abilities and the abilities of all people, and to dedicate myself to the realization of mankind’s potential.
+I pledge to uphold the objects of CKI, to foster compassion and goodwill toward others through service and leadership, to develop my abilities and the abilities of all people, and to dedicate myself to the realization of humanity's potential.

 "Live to Serve, Love to Serve"